csanry/dsa/algorithms/sorting/merge_sort.md

 ## Characteristics

-- An efficient algorithm for larger arrays.
+- An efficient algorithm for larger arrays

-- Utilizes the divide and conquer approach to sort the array - breaks down the array and builds it back up, doing comparisons along the way.
+- Utilizes the divide and conquer approach to sort the array - breaks down the array and builds it back up, doing comparisons along the way

-- Does not typically sort in place.
+- Does not typically sort in place

 ## Algorithm